-Norwegian archaeologist, born 1985.
-I am originally an Iron-Age archaeologist with research interests in houses and households, ritual, gender, theory and methods, cognitive and social archaeology.
-In my research I have focused on prehistoric architecture, using a specific category of archaeological evidence – the built environment – as a point of departure to deeper studies of power expressions and hierarchy, gender construction, ritual behaviour, food practices, and the relationship of the living to the dead.
-In coming years I aim to extend my expertise by delving into long-term developments of Scandinavian prehistory from the Bronze Age to the Medieval Period.
+In my research I have focused on prehistoric architecture, using a specific category of archaeological evidence – the built environment – as a point of departure to deeper studies of power expressions and hierarchy, gender construction, ritual behaviour, food practices, and the relationship between the living and the dead.
+I am currently delving into long-term developments of Scandinavian prehistory from the Bronze Age to the Medieval Period.

 I am also interested in the deposition of human remains in settlements, constructions of personhood, and the body in prehistory.